-People who want the best kushikatsu should visit the Daruma-Tsutenkaku restaurant in Shinsekai.
-They serve incredibly tasty kushikatsu, but expect to pay a premium price for it.
+For the best kushikatsu, visit Daruma-Tsutenkaku in Shinsekai.
+The restaurant serves incredibly tasty kushikatsu.
+Expect to pay a premium for it.

 The sweet, crispy deep-fried tofu is the star of kitsune udon.
 When you get it in Osaka, you might notice it’s typically lighter compared to the version of the dish served in Tokyo or other major cities.

-While you can find the kitsune udon in various restaurants throughout Osaka, Usami-tei Matsubaya is considered the first restaurant to serve this dish.
+You can find the kitsune udon in various restaurants throughout Osaka.
+For the original, hit up Usami-tei Matsubaya.
+It was considered the first restaurant in Osaka to serve up this dish.

 Kushikatsu Doteyaki Nadai Tsurukameya is a popular destination for quality doteyaki.
-The restaurant is open 24 hours a day and tends to be busiest around nine in the evening.
+The restaurant is open 24 hours a day.
+It tends to be busiest around nine in the evening.

 For eating to your heart’s content in Osaka, there are plenty of great places to lay your head.
 Among the best areas to stay in Osaka for foodies are Dotonbori, Namba, and Shinsekai.
-Each of these neighbourhoods are well-known for their vast selection of restaurants and amazing street food offerings.
+Each neighbourhood is known for their vast selection of restaurants and amazing street food.
 Here are a few hotels to start your search:

-- Red Roof Inn & Suites Osaka Namba Nipponbashi: A new hotel that’s located close to Dotonbori and Namba with stylish, modern and ultra-clean rooms.
+- Red Roof Inn & Suites Osaka Namba Nipponbashi is a new hotel located close to Dotonbori and Namba.
+It offers stylish, modern and ultra-clean rooms.

-- Cross Hotel Osaka: A trendy mid-range hotel within a block of the wild Dotonbori entertainment district and Shinsaibashi-suji Shopping Street.
-The bright rooms throw in extras amenities like modern Japanese washlet toilets and soaker bathtubs for an extra relaxing and luxurious stay.
+- Cross Hotel Osaka is a trendy mid-range hotel.
+The hotel is within a block of Dotonbori and Shinsaibashi-suji Shopping Street.
+The rooms are bright and offer plenty of amenities.
+Extras like modern Japanese washlet toilets and soaker bathtubs make for a relaxing & luxurious stay.

-- Swissôtel Nankai Osaka: Among the top luxury hotels in the city, this 5-star property is connected to Namba and lies less than ten minutes away from Dotonbori by foot.
-The contemporary room are big by Japanese standards and offer amazing views out their massive picture windows.
+- Swissôtel Nankai Osaka is among the top luxury hotels in Osaka.
+This 5-star property is connected to Namba Station.
+It lies less than ten minutes away from Dotonbori by foot.
+The contemporary rooms are big by Japanese standards.
+They offer amazing views out their massive picture windows.
 For an extra dash of luxury and relaxation, enjoy the indoor pool and spa.